 What are my commitments if I am nominated by the NT?

 By accepting a nomination from the NT you are agreeing to:

 - live in the NT and work in your skilled occupation or a closely related skilled occupation in the NT for no less than two years from your visa grant or arrival, and

-- keep the Department of Business informed of the status of your visa application, when you arrive or when your visa is granted, and your current contact details for a two year period, and
+- keep the Department of Trade, Business and Innovation informed of the status of your visa application, when you arrive or when your visa is granted, and your current contact details for a two year period, and

-- participate in surveys conducted by the Department of Business to enable assessment of outcomes from nominated schemes for the NT.
+- participate in surveys conducted by the Department of Trade, Business and Innovation to enable assessment of outcomes from nominated schemes for the NT.